-The EMF Generator has some additional characteristics, which go beyond the regular POJO class structure.
-For instance, for every single valued attribute, a default value is declared through a "protected static final" instruction.
-The multi-valued attributes are defined through the use of a EList collection type of the corresponding elements, and do not define default values.
-Another characteristic is that the EMF
+The EMF Generator has some additional characteristics, which go beyond the regular "Plain Old Java Objects" (POJO) class structure.
+For instance, for every single valued attribute88, a default value is declared through a "protected static final" instruction.
+The multi-valued attributes are defined through the use of a Ecore List